 You could decide to take your own action (injunction or private prosecution etc) but you should ensure you seek legal advice before proceeding.

-We would try a number of options before taking legal action.
+We may try a number of options before taking legal action.

 These might include: